ngjunsiang/laymansguide-src/season7/issue086/issue086.md

 How does that work?
 When our distributed database is being hit with 100,000s of requests per second, more than one computer can handle, we need multiple computers to serve these requests.
 These computers had better be synchronised (to achieve consistency) so that the request will always return the same response from any of those computers.

 One way to achieve this is to have a Single Source of Truth: perhaps we design it so that only one “leader” computer handles edits/changes to the database, which then get sent to all the other “follower” computers.
 (This assumption that reading data occurs much more frequently than writing/changing data holds up for most use cases.)
-What happens if the “leader” computer goes down—our distributed database go from a leader-follower system to a partitioned bunch of followers?
+What happens if the “leader” computer goes down, and our distributed database goes from a leader-follower system to a partitioned bunch of followers?
 No writes can happen, the system is no longer operational.

 (There are multiple theorems on how to design this system to automatically/manually select a new leader, but I won’t go into that here.
 The fundamental problem of ensuring consistency and availability in such cases remains.)